Azure-Samples/ai-rag-chat-evaluator/README.md

     ```

     The key may not be necessary if it's configured for keyless access from your account.
+    If providing a key, it's best to provide a query key since the script only requires that level of access.

 3. Run the generator script: